joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 }
 ```

 Each trait adds 5-10 tests.
-A role class using all four traits automatically inherits 30+ tests covering long conversations, security, prompt robustness, and statistical consistency.
-New roles get comprehensive coverage by including the same traits.
+A role class using all four traits inherits 30+ tests.
+New roles get the same coverage by including the same traits.

 ## Calibrating the judge

-The LLM-as-judge pattern relies on the judge model being accurate.
-Calibration tests verify this by running obviously good and bad responses through the judge:
+The LLM-as-judge pattern only works if the judge is accurate.
+Calibration tests check this by running obviously good and bad responses through the judge:

 ```php
 #[Test]